rosemary-liang/trivial-matters/README.md

 ## Stretch Features

-- Users can view clues grid organized by points in ascending.
+- Users can view clues grid organized by points in ascending value.

 ## Development